brendanle/brendan/README.md

-# Hello there, I am Brendan. 👋
+# 👨‍💻 Brendan Le
 Currently majoring in Computer Science. 💻

-- I'm currently working on fine-tuning my Node JavaScript skills with a hint of Python and C++.
+- I'm currently working on fine-tuning my C++, Python, and Node skills.

 You can connect with me at [LinkedIn](https://www.linkedin.com/in/3brendan/).